streamflow-finance/js-sdk/packages/stream/README.md

   transferableByRecipient: false, // Whether or not recipient can transfer the stream.
   automaticWithdrawal: true, // Whether or not a 3rd party (e.g. cron job, "cranker") can initiate a token withdraw/transfer.
   withdrawalFrequency: 10, // Relevant when automatic withdrawal is enabled.
 If greater than 0 our withdrawor will take care of withdrawals.
 If equal to 0 our withdrawor will skip, but everyone else can initiate withdrawals.
-  partner: null, //  (optional) Partner's wallet address (string | null).
+  partner: undefined, //  (optional) Partner's wallet address (string | undefined).
 };

 const solanaParams = {
     sender: wallet, // SignerWalletAdapter or Keypair of Sender account
-    isNative: false // [optional] [WILL CREATE A wSOL STREAM] Wether Stream or Vesting should be paid with Solana native token or not
+    isNative: false // [optional] [WILL CREATE A wSOL STREAM] Whether Stream or Vesting should be paid with Solana native token or not
 };

 const aptosParams = {